Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3424-restore-to-an-azure-vm-or-data-disk/34241-restore-to-an-azure-virtual-machine.md

   When you create an Azure virtual machine, you must create a _virtual network \(VNet\)_ or use an existing VNet.
   See the following document for more information: [Virtual networks and virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/network-overview).

+  > The specifies network must belong to the same location and resource group as the specified _storage _\(see below\).
+Otherwise, you will not be able to set up a virtual machine.

 * **Subnet**
   Specifies the subnet in the virtual network.
   A subnet is a range of IP addresses in the VNet.
 You can divide a VNet into multiple \_subnets \_for organization and security.
 Each NIC in a VM is connected to one subnet in one VNet.
 NICs connected to subnets \(same or different\) within a VNet can communicate with each other without any extra configuration.
   See the following document for more information: [Virtual networks and virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/network-overview).

 * **Storage**
   Specifies the storage on the target virtual machine.

+  > The specifies storage must belong to the same location and resource group as the specified _network _\(see above\).
+Otherwise, you will not be able to set up a virtual machine.

   See the following document to learn about the available storage options: [About disks storage for Azure Windows VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/about-disks-and-vhds).

 * **Container**